Syria state media says US forces 'kidnapped civilians' near Deir al-Zor | Law-Order

 - Country:

-U.S. forces carried out on Monday at dawn a "large airborne operation" near Deir al-Zor, in eastern Syria, Syrian state news agency SANA said.
+U.S. forces carried out a "large airborne operation" near Deir al-Zor in eastern Syria on Monday at dawn, Syrian state news agency SANA said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)